 We aim to introduce children to worship in a manner appropriate to their age and understanding.
 We recognise that children of various faiths, or indeed of no faith attend this school, alongside Christian children, and we are proud of that diversity.
-All pupils are encouraged to understand the views and beliefs of others.
+All pupils are encouraged to understand the views and beliefs of others, whilst developing their own worldviews based on their own beliefs, values, behaviours, experiences, identities and commitments.